benckw69/learningPlatform/README.md

 ## Features to be added
 * ~~Admin: Control the percentage allotment of the courses~~(done)
-* Admin: View the deletion records of teachers and students.
-Can recover the deletion records.
+* Admin: View the account delete records of teachers and students.
+Can recover the delete records.
 * ~~Teachers: View how many students enrolled the course~~(done)
 * Teachers: Request withdrawal of money
 * Adding a page to contact the admin